habpygo/zero-value-msg.client.go/README.md

 Recently IOTA has introduced a pretty feisty test environment and test sites.
 You can find some sites in package `metadata`.

-If you don't have a seed yet, follow the description here: https://iota.readme.io/docs/securely-generating-a-seed or, you can use the `giotan` package ad https://github.com/iotaledger/giotan.
+If you don't have a seed yet, follow the description here: https://iota.readme.io/docs/securely-generating-a-seed or, you can use the `giotan` package at https://github.com/iotaledger/giotan.
 With this package you can easily generate a new seed by running `$ giotan new` then run `$ giotan addresses` and paste the generated address in the input field.

 ## Install